Qazeer/artefacts.help/pages/windows/wmi_event_subscriptions.md

   - A `filter to consumer binding` (`FilterToConsumerBinding`) which is the registration mechanism binding an event filter to an event consumer.

+`WMI Event Subscription` can be of two types:

+  - `Temporary`: only active as long as the process that created the subscription is active and run under the privilege of the creating process.

+  - `Permanent`: stored in the `CIM` database on disk and run under `NT AUTHORITY\SYSTEM` privileges.

 ### WMI repository files